garrandall/popular-music-data/tracks/lifetime-maxwell.md

 or I can just try and try
 I can move to the light
-oh if I take it one day at a time (oh I) oh spread my love out and fly oh I (I can move to the light) ooh I can just make you understand that love is not a fairytale in a melody if you want it you can have it girl maybe you will see maybe you will see (ooh ooh) ooh oh oh wo oh lifetime lifetime
+oh if I take it one day at a time (oh I) oh spread my love out and fly oh I (I can move to the light) oh I can just make you understand that love is not a fairytale in a melody if you want it you can have it girl maybe you will see maybe you will see (oh oh) oh oh oh wo oh lifetime lifetime